jeffknupp/blog/content/2012-07-10-software-optimization-a-systematic-approach.md

 ##### Heap profilers #####

 Inevitably in your optimization journey you'll come to realize a simple fact: dynamic allocation is _slow_.
 Really slow.
 You'll look at the profile output for a program and see all of the time being spent in '''malloc''' and '''free''' Enter heap profilers.
 Rather than telling you how much _time_ a portion of your code is taking, a heap profiler will tell you how much memory that portion is allocating.
 Many times, especially in enterprise development (for a reason I still don't really understand), objects are allocated on the heap, used as local variables, and destroyed without passing ownership elsewhere.
-This is both unnessecary and wasteful.
+This is both unnecessary and wasteful.
 Stack objects are created statically and accessed via an offset from the stack pointer.
 Using them is as close to "free" as you're going to get.
 Heap allocations are another thing altogether.
 You need to fetch a portion of memory from the OS which, as we discussed in describing cache profilers, is not always a lightening fast operation.
 Adding in virtual memory operations and the overhead of system calls in general and you've got one _slow_ operation for zero benefit.
 Also, physical memory is a shared resource, so you better be sure you free it lest you create a memory leak and slow down or crash the machine.

 #### List of Profilers ####